MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: true / false
 ```

-If `true`, corresponding ports are open and remote scheduled tasks management will be available.
-If `false`, scheduled tasks cannot be managed remotely.
-The script achieves this by enabling or disabling the [Remote Scheduled Tasks Management (RPC)](#remote-scheduled-tasks-management-rpc)
+If `true`, the [Remote Scheduled Tasks Management (RPC)](#remote-scheduled-tasks-management-rpc) firewall rule
-firewall rule.
+will be enabled in the target GPO.

+If `false`, this rule will be disabled.

 ### EnableWindowsRemoteManagement

 Indicates whether inbound Windows Remote Management (WinRM) traffic should be enabled.
-This protocol is used by PowerShell Remoting, Server Manager, and [PowerShell CIM cmdlets](https://learn.microsoft.com/en-us/powershell/module/cimcmdlets/?view=powershell-7.4).

 ```yaml
 Type: Boolean